 The blocks of Matrices A and B are first stored using DistributedQuery and DistributedData objects defined in DryadLINQ.
 Then an ApplyPerPartition operator invokes a user-defined function rowsXcolumnsMultiCoreTech to perform subtask computations.
 Compute nodes read file names for each input block and get the matrix remotely.
 As the row partition algorithm has a balanced distribution of workload over compute nodes, an ideal partition number equals the number of compute nodes.
-The pseudo code is in Appendix G, 1):
+The pseudo code is as follows: